AcunatomyConditionsAnkle & Foot Pain

 Assessment + First Treatment

-Full assessment of your foot, ankle, and lower leg.
-Treatment begins in the same session.
-Most patients feel reduced tension in the calf and improved weight-bearing comfort before they leave.
+Most patients feel reduced calf tension and easier weight-bearing before they leave.
 60–75 minutes.

 Visits 2–4